Where to Stay in Seoul + 5 Best Seoul Hotels (2023 Guide)

 Located amidst the capital’s key shopping and business areas, it is conveniently located right across a train station (Samsung Station Exit #1) and walking distance to the few popular attractions in the area like the COEX Aquarium, COEX shopping mall, Megabox Theatre, Hyundai Dept. Store, Bongeun Temple and the Seoul Art Center.

-Although it is a generally a busy area, its reputation is ultimately limited to clubbing, and is not representative of what Seoul can offer as a whole.
+Although it is a generally busy area, its reputation is ultimately limited to clubbing, and is not representative of what Seoul can offer as a whole.
 If you choose to stay in this area, you still need to venture outside Itaewon for you to truly experience Korean culture.
-In terms of accommodations, you hardly find any luxury or high-quality hotels in the area as the foreigners and the younger crowds are more keen on budget-friendly hotels.
+In terms of accommodations, you hardly find any luxury or high-quality hotels in this area of Seoul as foreigners and the younger crowds are more keen on budget-friendly hotels.

 Things to do in Itaewon:

-- Appreciate Seoul’s art scene by visiting the Samsung Museum Of Art, one of the country’s most acclaimed galleries on traditional and modern art
+- Appreciate Seoul’s art scene by visiting the Samsung Museum Of Art, one of the country’s most acclaimed galleries of traditional and modern art.
+You can also splurge on antiques at Itaewon Antique Furniture Street

 - Spend a day as a K-Pop star and shop exclusive merchandise to add to your collection